"Traditional School Wasn't Getting What Our Children Needed For Today's World

 Art and the appreciation of all different forms of beauty is central to Chantal's life, as she is a practicing artist and graphic designer.

-As a Guide-In-Training, Chantal is responsible for bringing both a fun and "gameful" experience to the learning environment, for students and adults alike.
+As a Lead Guide, Chantal is responsible for bringing both a fun and "gameful" experience to the learning environment, for students and adults alike.

 Ján Tompkins - BA (MA-2023)

 Ján Tompkins is an archival researcher specializing in audiovisual storytelling.
 He is the co-founder of the Prague-based production company Daisy with Rider.

 The company's current projects include The Republic of Dreams: a multimedia project produced by the Adam Mickiewicz Institute in Warsaw, which adapts the work of Polish writer Bruno Schulz, using video, illustrations, and sonic experiences all inspired by dreams and dreaming (see more at republicofdreams.online), and The Infinite Library: a virtual reality exploration of various systems of knowledge that relate to the human experience made in collaboration with Berlin-based High Road Stories and the Goethe-Institut in New Delhi.

 Ján is currently completing his Master's degree in Humanities at Anglo-American University in Prague, the city where Acton Academy Fort Lauderdale's sister school will be opening in 2023.